CrediBench: Building Web-Scale Network Datasets for Information Integrity: Constructing Web-Scale TAGs

-\textbf{Text content extraction.} Given the list of domains present in the graph, we extract text content for the web domains by loading their scraped content provided by Common Crawl WET file format, which stores the extracted plain body text of pages from the original HTML.
-A distributed Spark cluster is employed to process approximately 7.3 TB of WET files \cite{cc-Dec-2024} in batches adjustable to the available compute resources.
-Each job extracts the text content, scraping timestamp, content languages, and corresponding webpage URL for the subsequent text classification task.
-The number of textual documents associated with each domain varies according to its update frequency; for instance, in the December 2024 snapshot, \texttt{github.com} contains approximately 20,000 documents, whereas other domains may contain only a single document.
-In the document grouping step, all documents belonging to a given domain alongside their timestamps are appended into a single document to facilitate subsequent embedding generation.
-To construct representative samples, we retain the three longest and three shortest documents per domain and merge them for embedding.
-For domains lacking textual content, we employ a multi-threaded online scraping pipeline in batches to extract text directly from the domain’s home page.
+\paragraph{\textbf{Text content extraction.}} We extract text content for web domains present in the graph by loading their scraped content provided by the Common Crawl WET file format, which stores the extracted plain body text of pages from the original HTML.
+A distributed Spark cluster is used to process the monthly index and identify the WET files corresponding to the target domains, eliminating the need to download and process the full monthly WET corpus (approximately 7.3 TB \cite{cc-Dec-2024}) and reducing the workload to about 2 TB, processed in batches adjustable to the available compute resources.
+Each job extracts metadata such as text content, scraping timestamp, and content languages for the subsequent text classification task.
+The number of textual documents associated with each domain varies according to its update frequency.
+In the document grouping step, all documents belonging to a given domain alongside their timestamps are appended into a single group to facilitate subsequent embedding generation.
+Appendix \ref{appendix:content_extract} details content filtering steps and computing requirements.

-\textbf{Example December 2024 Snapshot.} To explore the structural characteristics of credible websites, we utilize the \method loading pipeline to yield a one-month snapshot from December 2024~\footnote{With Crawl ID \texttt{CC-MAIN-2024-51}.}.
-Table \ref{tab:graph-stats} details the structure of the December 2024 raw and processed web graphs constructed through the \method pipeline; where the processed one has only nodes with degree strictly higher than 3.
-We use the latter for experiments in this paper.
-Processing the graph as such keeps 90.21\% of edges and 33.98\% of nodes, thus slightly increasing the graph's density.
-The final processed file size of edges is 8.78 GB.

-In this paper, our analysis centers on a one-month snapshot, and these initial results already highlight the strength of such patterns in signaling credibility.
-Nevertheless, we anticipate that temporal dynamics will exert an equally significant influence, given the inherently evolving nature of web domains and online information propagation.
-Preliminary analyses of subgraphs from October and November 2024 further underscore this expectation, revealing clear signs of structural evolution.
-For instance, up to 40\% of overlapping nodes experience an increase in out-degree from one month to the next.
-These observations motivate future research aimed at systematically examining the role of dynamic patterns in shaping credibility signals.